AbhirajParthan/Fetch-Latest-AWS-AMI-From-AWS-And-Create-An-EC2-Instance-Using-Terraform/README.md

 ----
 ## Conclusion

-In this tutorial, we discussed how to create an EC2 AWS instance using the latest AMI from AWS with Terraform.
+In this tutorial, we discussed how to create an EC2 AWS instance using the latest AMI with Terraform.